 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
 The College reserves include no restricted reserves.
-As at the balance sheet date Total unrestricted reserves stand at £36,385k (2016/17 £28,499k).
-The improvement in 2017/18 is principally due to actuarial gains (see note 25) which will remain a source of volatility.
+As at the balance sheet date Total unrestricted reserves stand at £25,724k (2017/18 £36,385k).
+The deterioration in 2018/19 is principally due to actuarial losses (see note 22) which will remain a source of volatility.
 It is the Corporation's intention to increase underlying reserves over the life of the strategic plan through the generation of annual operating surpluses.